-The Company has foreign currency rate exposure to exchange rate fluctuations worldwide, particularly with respect to the Canadian Dollar, the Chinese Yuan, the Euro, the British Pound, the Brazilian Real and the Argentine Peso.
+The Company has foreign currency rate exposure to exchange rate fluctuations worldwide, particularly with respect to the Canadian Dollar, the Chinese Yuan, the Euro, the Brazilian Real and the Argentine Peso.
 The Company uses foreign currency forward contracts at various times to manage and reduce the foreign currency exchange rate risk associated with its foreign currency denominated receivables and payables, forecasted royalties and forecasted earnings and cash flows of foreign subsidiaries and other transactions.
-The Company recognized gains from freestanding foreign currency exchange contracts of \$2 million during 2021 and losses of \$3 million and \$1 million during 2020 and 2019, respectively.
-Such gains or losses are included in operating expenses in the Consolidated Statements of Income/(Loss).
+The Company recognized gains from freestanding foreign currency exchange contracts of \$2 million during 2022 and 2021 and losses of \$3 million during 2020.
+Such gains and losses are included in operating expenses in the Consolidated Statements of Income/(Loss).

 The Company accounts for Argentina as a highly inflationary economy.
-The Company incurred foreign currency exchange losses related to Argentina of \$\mathbb{I}\$ million, \$2 million and \$5 million during 2021, 2020 and 2019, respectively.
+The Company incurred foreign currency exchange losses related to Argentina of \$\mathbb{m}\$ million, \$1 million and \$2 million during 2022, 2021 and 2020, respectively.
 Such losses are included in operating expenses in the Consolidated Statements of Income/(Loss).